-There are always these prodigious steps in our evolution that wreaks changes on our current way of life on a titanic scale.
+There are always these prodigious steps in our evolution that wreak changes on our current way of life on a titanic scale.
 Be it the first time species were living on land instead of water or the Cambrian explosion that caused an outbreak of new species.
-In human time frame, we have evolved from hunter-gatherers to take leaps on to our planetary neighbors.
+In the human time frame, we have evolved from hunter-gatherers to take leaps on to our planetary neighbors.

 With every sector beaming with the boons of AI, Space exploration is no longer an exception.
 In fact, AI use in Space Exploration might be the most out of any other sector.
 With the constant influx of data, you cannot completely rely on human intelligence solely, as they are prone to many distractions.
 AI, however, gives outcomes with negligible errors which is why it makes sense to create a greater reliance on it.

 AI or Artificial intelligence is an umbrella term that entails algorithms to teach machines to think and predict as humans do (actually even better than the output expected of a human ingrained with the knowledge of their fields).
 These activities can include Speech recognition, speech to text, problem-solving or even detecting the distance of an object from another.

 Daily interactions with AI applications are more common than we realize.
 If you have used OK Google to inquire about the temperature of your city or have unlocked your phone just by holding it up your face, you have already met an AI application.

 Wouldn’t it be cool to have your very own TARS on your trip to the barren soils of our celestial red neighbor?
 Okay!
 That was my way of praising Interstellar.
 Now coming back to the article, well, the day might be closer than many of us think.